 When a husband steadfastly refuses to accept influence, it often triggers a negative response from his wife.
 This then sets off a cycle of escalating reactions.
 This back-and-forth of attack and defense generates an enduring sense of negativity within the relationship.

 In couples therapy, one of the focal points is teaching strategies for developing self-regulation.
 Mastering self-regulation creates a space for co-regulation and fosters more open communication between partners.
 It’s crucial to note that accepting influence doesn’t imply suppressing negative emotions towards one’s spouse.
-Marriages, despite conflicts, can display remarkable resilience and conflict itself doesn’t necessarily hinder intimacy.
+Marriages, despite conflicts, can display remarkable resilience, and conflict itself doesn’t necessarily hinder intimacy.

 Divorce Rate and Refusal to Accept Influence

 However, when a husband resists accepting influence, the likelihood of divorce quadruples.
 Trying to control a partner can backfire, especially when the partner has numerous passive-aggressive responses in their arsenal.
-As one woman told me: “He may have a handful of ways to control me, but I have hundreds of passive-aggressive moves to thwart him.”
+One woman told me: “He may have a handful of ways to control me, but I have hundreds of passive-aggressive moves to thwart him.”

 Encouragingly, Gottman’s recent data shows a positive trend: husbands are showing increasing emotional intelligence.
-Men in studies are showing a marking a significant improvement in emotional intelligence compared to previous research.
+Men in studies are showing a significant improvement in emotional intelligence compared to previous research.
 This shift toward greater emotional intelligence among husbands signifies a potentially brighter landscape for navigating power dynamics and conflict resolution within relationships.

 Cultural Shifts